zinovyev/pvers/README.md

     -s or --select      Select (only) PHP of given version (as root only).

     -vv or --verbose    Verbose output (show all warnings and errors).

+    -O or --replace     Replace compilation options with user options.
+(All the following options will be passed directly to the compiler)

+    -o or --options     Add user options to the list of existed options.
+(All the following options will be passed directly to the compiler)

 *To install or select (if already installed) PHP of version 5.6.6 just type:*
 ```sh